coderabbitai/coderabbit-docs/docs/get-started/analytics.md

   <meta name="twitter:description" content="Accelerate Code Reviews with AI" />
 </head>

 CodeRabbit Dashboard displays organization's pull request activity and value provided by CodeRabbit reviews.
-This includes the number of pull requests reviewed, actionable items,optional comments and more.
+This includes the number of pull requests reviewed, actionable items, optional comments and more.

 Dashboard displays the following information: